jwhitehorn/html2epub/README.md

 ## Installation

-On macOS html2epub can be install via homebrew with the following command:
+On macOS html2epub can be installed via homebrew with the following command:

 ```
 brew install jwhitehorn/brew/html2epub